 Seeking an account management position to benefit an insurance organization with proven skills in client service, ACA compliance, implementation, renewals, and claim resolution.

-Do Nothing At All
+Do Nothing at All

-The final option is do nothing at all and if asked about your profile, go with “I forgot.”
+The final option is to do nothing at all and if asked about your profile, go with “I forgot.”
 This is not ideal, but the option is available to you.

-Which Strategy would be Best for You?
+Which Strategy Would Be Best for You?

 The correct strategy(ies) depends on your unique professional circumstances.
 You may choose a select combination of approaches.